Radius17/Spring-RegAuth/README.md

-# Spring-RegAuth
+# SpringBoot-RegAuth
-Spring registration and authentication.
+SpringBoot registration and authentication.